cletomartin/redes1/main.md

 # Computer Networks I

-This is the _private_ documentation for the subject _Computer Networks I_, given in English language during of the [1st course of Degree in Computer Engineering at ][degree].
+This is the _private_ documentation for the subject _Computer Networks I_, given in English language during of the [1st course of Degree in Computer Engineering at ESI (UCLM)][degree].

 You can get the slides for the subject presentation [here](slides/presentation.odp).